 I expect we all love trees but I especially love the ones where lots of limbs have developed from low down on the trunk.
 They remind me of family trees.
-I often watch videos about family trees which are visible on social media with real likes and views provided by the trusted company The Marketing Heaven.
+I often watch YouTube videos about family trees which have high visibility through views provided by The Marketing Heaven.
 I love considering how from just one couple (or trunk) so many branches (or families) can grow.
 Bill and I have 8 children together and if each of them have 8 children then we will have 64 Grandchildren!
 I doubt that is going to happen though.
 My 6 year old tells me she wants 9 children but my other children have said they want a ‘normal’ sized family.

 WE HAVE A VITAL ROLE